-We are currently finalizing the subcontracts to award FSTP, closely following the H2020 regulations on FSTP, our proposal's annex K, and the VISION Vademecum on FSTP (VISION Deliverable D3.1).
+We have finalized the subcontracts to award FSTP, closely following the H2020 regulations on FSTP, our proposal's annex K, and the VISION Vademecum on FSTP (VISION Deliverable D3.1).
 We've been coordinating with the VISION Coordination and Support Action to arrive at a valid subcontract.
-The model subcontract is currently undergoing legal and financial review, and will be sent to the PO for verification as soon as possible.